BU-Data-Science-Association/Databases_Workshop2/README.md

 - It can be used as a playground for testing SQL queries

 ## How to Use Locally
-Preferably, this is used locally (not on GitHub Codespaces)
+Preferably, this is used in a DevContainer with Docker. (not on GitHub Codespaces)

 1. Download this project from GitHub and put it on your local computer.